top of page

 Research into brain performance

-In nature things are always growing out of things that have fallen.
-The parallels between our own living experience and what is living, maturing decaying, dying and being transformed into something else all around us in nature can help us make more sense of the different aspects and “seasons” of our lives – with both real and metaphorical meaning - especially when we pause to really look.
+The parallels between nature and our own experience - what is living in nature, maturing, decaying, and being transformed into something else - can help us make more sense of the different “seasons” of our lives.

 Walk and talk sessions — on the phone

 Having sessions outdoors were so helpful to my ability to relax and be myself—it's easier to be more natural when out in nature and I find it really clears my head.
-Going on a stroll in my local park or just bimbling about in my garden while we chatted about important stuff over the phone—sometimes camera off and sometimes on—was a really good way to get the best out of me.
-Getting fresh air in my sessions helped me get to better ideas sooner!
-It also helped me to feel more energised and as a result, more motivated to do other new and practical things towards my goals. ”
+Strolling in my local park or bimbling about in my garden while we chatted about important stuff over the phone helped me get to better ideas sooner!
+It also helped me to feel more energised and as a result, more motivated to do new and practical things towards my goals. ”

 > Read more from my clients